CopySphere/CopySphere.github.io/README.md

 ## What problem does CopySphere solve?
 Currently, copyright law is broken and the system needs changing.

-There are multiple aspects to this but the specific pain they CopySphere aims to relieve is that, there are only two main ways of a community contributing:
+There are multiple aspects to this but the specific pain CopySphere aims to relieve is that there are is no middle ground between the two main ways of doing community contribution.
+Either:

 - A for-profit company controls everything.
 Usually this involves the company owning a platform or IP to which they accept contributions to while having full control